QuantEcon/lecture-python-intro/_sources/eigen_I.md

 * machine learning
 * and many other fields of science.

-In this lecture we explain the basics of eigenvalues and eigenvectors.
+In this lecture we explain the basics of eigenvalues and eigenvectors and introduce the Neumann Series Lemma.

 We assume in this lecture that students are familiar with matrices and understand {doc}`the basics of matrix algebra<linear_equations>`.